Before you get started, watch How Do I Apply to IU Bloomington? It’s a quick look at your important next steps.

-To be considered for IU Achievement and Selective Scholarships, you must submit a complete application for admission (including official transcript, test scores, and essay) by November 1.
+To be considered for IU Academic Scholarships, you must submit a complete application for admission (including official transcript, test scores, and IU-specific essay) by November 1.

 If you meet the November 1 deadline, you may submit updated SAT and/or ACT scores until January 15 for additional scholarship consideration.
 Updated scores will be evaluated and notification will be made on a rolling basis for those who qualify.
 After the November 1 deadline, scholarship opportunities are limited.